hadi-alnehlawi/ECTRELLO/README.md

 ## Introduction
 Epilot.Cloud Trello cli  (**ectrello** )  is a user-friendly cli which interacts with Trello easily and productively, below are some examples of its functionality:
-1. Add a list to a board:
+1. Add a list to a board
 2. Add a  card to a column
-3. Add a  label on a card:
+3. Add a  label on a card
-4. Add a  label on a board:
+4. Add a  label on a board
-5. Add a comment on a card:
+5. Add a comment on a card

 Examples:
 ```